joeysoh/J1BP/README.md

 For Splitting Bills.

-Using Vue, Vuetify, Pinia and Firebase.
+Using Vue, Vite, Vuetify, Pinia and Firebase.

 Similar sites: